--Roman V. Yampolskiy, Associate Professor of Computer Science and Engineering, University of Louisville, editor of Artificial Intelligence Safety and Security
+-Roman V. Yampolskiy, Associate Professor of Computer Science and Engineering, University of Louisville, author of Artificial Superintelligence: A Futuristic Approach, editor of Artificial Intelligence Safety and Security

 "In The Tango of Ethics, Jonathan Leighton explores the most important question we can ask ourselves: what matters?
-Through the interplay of intuition and rationality, he weaves a compassionate and supremely urgent answer: the prevention of intense suffering.
 Questioning old assumptions, he charts a radical yet pragmatic path forward that is consistent both with the constraints of rationality and with our deepest needs and intuitions."

 -Magnus Vinding, co-founder of the Center for Reducing Suffering, author of Suffering-Focused Ethics and Reasoned Politics

 "this important and rigorous reassessment of ethics... places emphasis on phenomenological experience and the unique urgency of suffering...
 Highly informative and topical."

 -David Lorimer, editor of Paradigm Explorer (the journal of the Scientific and Medical Network)

 Chapter and section titles: